- Introduction: React.js Tips to Build UI Faster

 Head of Engineering at ProductHunt | Twitter: @rstankov

 “Use TypeScript Clearly defined rules for code organization and structure.
 Have explicit rules on how to structural components.
 Avoid maintaining and configuring webpack/babel directly.
 Instead, abstract it with something like Next.js Focus on having reusable components and understandable error messages and states Constantly improve your setup – observe where your teammates are struggling, where most reported bugs are, and build tools around those places.”

 21. Souvik Basu

 Senior Software Engineer at Microsoft | Twitter: @souvikbasu

 “Do not overuse useMemo and useCallback.
 Premature optimization can hit back badly as there is a housekeeping task needed to maintain and scan through the cache.
 Use only where applicable like while creating very long lists of items or performing complex calculations.”

 CEO of CopyCat | Twitter: @paritoshgupta_ | LinkedIn: Paritosh Gupta

 “Communicate with your designers about your existing components and make sure you’re both on the same page regarding common design tokens.”

-What was your favourite react development tip?
+What was your favorite react development tip?
+Will you implement any of these best practices in your next react project or react app?
 Let us know in the comments below.